rongxinyin/ev-infrastructure-tool/README.md

 ### `npm install`

 Installs all packages listed in the `package.json` file in the directory you are in.
 Make sure to install for the `home`, `client`, and `server` directories.

+## `pip3 install -r requirements.txt`

+Installs all required dependencies to run the Python scripts.
+Make sure to run in the `python-backend` directory.

 ### `npm run format`